Illumina/manta/README.md

 Data analysis and Interpretation
 --------------------------------

-After completing the installation, see the Manta user guide for instructions on how to use Manta, interpret results, and a high-level overview of the method.
+After completing the installation, see the [Manta user guide](src/markdown/mantaUserGuide.md) for instructions on how to run Manta, interpret results, and a high-level overview of the method.

-The user guide can be found in:
+The user guide is also available within any manta binary distrubution:

     ${MANTA_INSTALL_PATH}/doc/html/mantaUserGuide.html

 Developer build configuration